Broad Green Station, Liverpool

 When the M62 was built in 1974/5, the station was rebuilt with just two platforms.
 The Wikipedia page has numerous photos showing what it looked like after the rebuild.

 The station is currently being rebuilt again, a new ticket office and lifts.
 The above photo shows the works.
 It all started in May 2023 (as far as I can tell) and is not scheduled to be completed until the 31st of December 2026.
 Outrageous.
-At the bottom of this page there is a photo of the M62 viaduct just outside the station.
+At the bottom of this page there’s a photo of the M62 viaduct just outside the station.
 It was built in under two years.
 The Empire State building was built in 1930/31, two years.

 So why is it taking over three and a half years to rebuild Broad Green station?

 After dropping my rucksack at my sisters, I met JB in the Ship and Mitre for an extended session.
-The pub is in my top ten of British pubs.
+The pub is in my top ten British pubs.

 First Published: 27th May 2025